loicsikidi/tpm-ca-certificates/docs/specifications/07-local-cache.md

 * `tpm-ca-certificates.pem`: The TPM certificate bundle
 * `checksums.txt` and `checksums.txt.sigstore.json`: For TPM bundle integrity and provenance verification
-* `roots.provenance.json`: For TPM bundle provenance verification
+* `provenance.json`: For TPM bundle provenance verification (contains both root and intermediate certificate provenance information)

 > [!NOTE]
-> The files `tpm-intermediate-ca-certificates.pem` and `intermediates.provenance.json` are reserved for future use.
+> The file `tpm-intermediate-ca-certificates.pem` is reserved for future use.

 #### Special Case: Read-Only Filesystem